-Honda first entered the BTCC in 1991 as the family-run Team Dynamics outfit.
-The father-and-son pairing of Steve and Matt Neal has gone on to achieve incredible success – in 1999, Matt became the first Independent race-winner in the Super Touring era, and Team Dynamics hasn’t looked back since.
+The family-run Team Dynamics outfit first entered the BTCC in 1991, since when, the father-and-son pairing of Steve and Matt Neal has gone on to achieve incredible success with the former at the helm and the latter behind the wheel.
+In 1999, Neal became the first Independent driver to win a race outright in the Super Touring era, and Team Dynamics hasn’t looked back since.

-Gordon Shedden claimed Drivers’ glory with Honda Yuasa Racing in 2012 and came tantalisingly close to successfully retaining it in 2013.
-A switch from the Civic hatchback to the new Civic Tourer model for 2014 presented Dynamics with a different challenge – but as ever, they were still firmly in contention and making history with the first podiums and wins for an estate-style car in the BTCC.
+The Scot came tantalisingly close to retaining the laurels in 2013, before a switch from the Civic hatchback to the new Civic Tourer model for 2014 presented Team Dynamics with a different challenge.
+Characteristically, the team remained a firm contender and made history with the first podiums and wins for an estate-style car in the BTCC.

-2015 was another historic year for Honda in the series as the hotly-anticipated Civic Type R piloted by Neal and Shedden sped to the Manufacturers’ laurels, with the Scot clinching a second Drivers’ crown in dramatic fashion in the final race.
+2015 was another historic year for Honda in the series, as the hotly-anticipated Civic Type R piloted by Neal and Shedden raced to the Manufacturers’ laurels, with the latter clinching a second Drivers’ crown in dramatic fashion in the season finale.

 Both triple champions remained on-board in 2017 and notched five wins between them.
-Neither, though, sustained a title tilt as far as the final three rounds at Brands Hatch.
+Neither, though, could sustain a title tilt as far as the Brands Hatch finale.

-For 2018, the Dynamics-run squad entered the new generation Honda Civic Type R (FK8) as multiple sportscar champion Dan Cammish joined alongside Neal.
+For 2018, the Team Dynamics-run squad entered the new-generation Honda Civic Type R (FK8) as multiple Porsche Carrera Cup GB champion Dan Cammish joined alongside Neal.

 2018 BTCC Jack Sears Trophy

-2000 BTCC Independent Drivers’ Championship (Michelin Independents Cup)
+2000 BTCC Independent Drivers’ Champions (Michelin Independents Cup)

-1999 BTCC Independent Drivers’ Championship (Michelin Independents Cup)
+1999 BTCC Independent Drivers’ Champions (Michelin Independents Cup)

-1995 BTCC Independent Drivers’ Championship (Total Cup for Privateers)
+1995 BTCC Independent Drivers’ Champions (Total Cup for Privateers)

-1993 BTCC Independent Drivers’ Championship (TOCA Challenge Cup)
+1993 BTCC Independent Drivers’ Champions (TOCA Challenge Cup)